Title: Internal Auditor

 A Bachelor’s degree in business administration, public administration, finance, economics, management information, computer science or a closely related field.

-Minimum of eight years progressively responsible experience in planning and administering a large audit function, at least three of which were in a supervisory capacity; or an equivalent combination of training and experience.
+Minimum of eight years progressively responsible experience in planning and administering a large audit function, at least three of which were in a supervisory capacity or advising management personnel; or an equivalent combination of training and experience.

 Experience in internal or external auditing.